anacrolix/confluence/README.md

 Options:
-  -addr            (string)          HTTP listen address (Default: localhost:8080) -cacheCapacity   (tagflag.Bytes)   Data cache capacity (Default: 11 GB) -dhtPublicIP     (net.IP)          DHT secure IP
+  -addr            (string)          HTTP listen address (Default: localhost:8080) -cacheCapacity   (tagflag.Bytes)   Data cache capacity (Default: 11 GB) -debugOnMain     (bool)            Expose default serve mux /debug/ endpoints over http -dhtPublicIP     (net.IP)          DHT secure IP -fileDir         (string)          File-based storage directory, overrides piece storage -seed            (bool)            Seed data -torrentGrace    (time.Duration)   How long to wait to drop a torrent after its last request (Default: 1m0s)
 ```

 Confluence will announce itself to DHT, and wait for HTTP activity.
 Torrents are added to the client as needed.
-Without an active request on a torrent, it is kicked from the client after one minute.
+Without an active request on a torrent, it is kicked from the client after the torrent grace period.
 Its data however may remain in the cache for future uses of that torrent.

 # Routes